16 Free Classified Ads Sites (Reviews and Rants)

-By Daclaud Lee, SEO/Web Developer at Archmore Business Web
+By Daclaud Lee, SEO Consultant and Project Manager at Archmore Business Web

 You are a small business owner or marketing professional and your budget is limited.
 You need a free advertising solution that can potentially reach new customers.
 Therefore, classified ads are the way to go.

 In June 1836, French newspaper La Presse was the first to include paid advertising in its pages.
 This advertising system allowed it to lower its printed price, extend its readership and increase its profitability and the formula was soon copied by other papers.

 Digital media is the new print media, and nowadays classified ads are often free!
 Therefore you get free ads and a backlink to your website as long as the ad is running (most free classified ads will run for 30 - 45 days, but the amount of time may vary).
 Some sites may charge you for what they call "premium" posting, but for the most part, you do not need to waste money on this.

 Classified ads are a great way to get a backlink to your website.
 Given there are no follow links, they are still good to have, so a user can get to your website, which in a sense indirectly helps with SEO and page rank as long as that person does not bounce (leave the site right away).

 Let us take a look at some of the most popular free classified ad sites out there and examine each one closely.

 As the name implies, this website allows you to post free classified ads.
 The setup is clean and the categories are clear.
 You can post an ad with or without an account.
 If you know how code the link by hand in HTML, then you can add it manually and you can add a backlink.

 Pros: Simple easy to use.
 You can either create an account and keep track of your ads or post an ad without an account.
 If you post an ad without an account, they will notify you by email and you will be given links to edit the listing.